WingHongCASACE/dl4sn_boxing_moves_recognition/README.md

 alt="IMAGE ALT TEXT HERE" width=50% border="10" />
   </p>

-### The ML architecture using the optimal combination of hyperparameter
+### The ML architecture using the optimal combination of hyperparameters

 ```py
 import tensorflow as tf